Canon 50D vs Sony A7S III

 Studio photographers will appreciate that the Canon 50D (unlike the A7S III) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The A7S III is a recent model that features in the current product line-up of Sony.
-In contrast, the 50D has been discontinued (but can be found pre-owned on eBay).
+In contrast, the 50D has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 50D was succeeded by the Canon 60D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.
+Further information on the features and operation of the 50D and A7S III can be found, respectively, in the Canon 50D Manual (free pdf) or the online Sony A7S III Manual.

 So how do things add up?
 Which of the two cameras – the Canon 50D or the Sony A7S III – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.